 Do you have an electric or gas lawnmower and you accidentally left it out in the rain?
 Maybe you just washed it or you want to use it but all the grass is wet.
-Can your lawn mower get wet?
-What will happen?
+Will it work if it’s wet?

 Note: If you click some of the links in this article we may earn a small commission at no additional cost to you.